 As you aimlessly occupy your time with anything that keeps you busy, you start to feel worn out.
 Even with a long to-do list, you might start feeling bored, restless, and unfulfilled.
 And, you may even feel like you're just going through the motions during this phase.

 That’s why it’s so important to find your very own North Star by redefining what success actually looks like for you and you alone.
-Finding clarity and connecting with your own authentic self while also discovering your retirement purpose can be very important.
+Finding clarity and connecting with your own authentic self while also discovering your retirement purpose can be very important to stay a happy retiree.

 #4: The Reorientation Phase – Introducing the New You